unibas-tilics/tilics/articles/article-122-ascii.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-If letters are represented in computers there are stored as numbers.
-To encode them every letter got is own decimal number between 0 and 127.
+If letters are represented in computers they are stored as numbers.
+To encode them every letter got its own decimal number between 0 and 127.
 The "H", for example, is encoded as the 72.
-The string "Hello World" is stored as a sequence of numbers.
+The string "Hello world" is stored as a sequence of numbers.

 ```
  H  e   l   l   o  space  w   o   r   l   d